 It is a criminal offence to acquire control of an FCA-registered cryptoasset firm without FCA approval.

-A person that decides to acquire or increase control in an FCA-authorised firm, which has FSMA and cryptoasset permissions, will be assessed under Part XII[9] of FSMA.
+A person that decides to acquire or increase control in an FCA-authorised firm, which has FSMA and cryptoasset permissions, will be assessed under Part XII[-35] of FSMA.

 Supervision

-Our supervisory assessment includes a requirement for a business to show that it has policies, controls and procedures in place to effectively manage money laundering and terrorist financing risks proportionate to the size and nature of the business’ services.
-Businesses should also carry out regular assessments of their policies, controls and procedures to ensure that these remain relevant and appropriate.
-Businesses should be alert to any change in their operating model that may have an impact on the way they conduct their business.
+Businesses should also carry out regular assessments of their policies, controls and procedures to make sure these remain relevant and appropriate.
+Businesses should be alert to any change in their operating model that may affect how they conduct their business.

 Businesses must:

-- assess the money laundering, terrorist financing and proliferation financing risks related to any new technologies prior to launch and take appropriate measures to manage and mitigate those risks
+- Assess the risks related to any new technologies before launch and take appropriate measures to manage and mitigate those risks.

-- have in place policies, systems and controls appropriate to mitigate the risk of the business being used for the purposes of money laundering, terrorist financing and proliferation financing.
-This risk-based approach should seek to mitigate the risks identified in the business’ risk assessment
+- Have in place policies, systems and controls appropriate to mitigate the risk of the business being used for the above.
+This risk-based approach should seek to mitigate the risks identified in the business’ risk assessment.

-- where appropriate, for the size and nature of its business, establish an independent internal audit function with responsibility for examining and evaluating the adequacy and effectiveness of the policies, controls and procedures, and making recommendations, as well as monitoring the controls
+- Set up an independent internal audit function with responsibility for examining and evaluating the adequacy and effectiveness of the policies, controls and procedures, and making recommendations, as well as monitoring the controls.

 Additional supervisory powers